ThomasForselius/project-1/README.md

   * Each link is tested on both browsers against all separate links on the page. i.e.(home -> events; events -> results; results -> what is it? etc etc.)
     > No broken links found
+  * Responsive design tested automatically with http://ami.responsivedesign.is
-  * Responsive sizing tested with Chrome Dev tools Inspector
+  * Responsive sizing tested manually with Chrome Dev tools Inspector
     * Desktop version on screen size larger than 850px
     * Tablet version on screen size between 440px - 850px
     * Mobile version on screen size between 220px - 440px
       * No further testing required on smaller screen sizes since no current devices use such small resolutions.
-        Well; that would be a smart watch, but that's just madness, if it's even possible.
+        _Well; that would be a smart watch, but that's just madness, if it's even possible._

-    * Responsive design also tested with http://ami.responsivedesign.is
+* Last series of checks
+  * Go through HTML code and clear commented code, clear double empty lines so that no more than one empty line in a row is found.
+  * Check that all images appear in both the webpage and the readme.md file

 ### Validator Testing